 - Set a high price floor for the top ad network in your stack.
 Doing this will enable your first ad network to serve high-CPM campaigns and leave lower-tier campaigns for networks that are on the lower position inside the waterfall.

 - Keep monitoring and optimizing your data.
-Trends and audiences are constantly changing and you’ll need to keep close attention to user behavior and how advertisers are performing in your app in order to maintain a positive ROI.
+Trends and audiences are constantly changing and you’ll need to keep close attention to user retention and engagement with your app and how advertisers are performing in your app in order to maintain a positive ROI.
 There are lots of platforms out there that can help you with this.

 To learn more about the subtleties of CPM monetization, check out this post.